 - This venue is also suitable for commercial and public events such as live performances, festivals and product launches.

 Middle Head is a superb lookout spot in Sydney Harbour National Park.
 From this outstanding vantage point, you can follow the Pacific Ocean to the horizon, framed by North and South Heads.
 The panoramic view extends to Sydney’s eastern suburbs, Middle Harbour and Manly.
 It’s the perfect backdrop to any event, making it one of Sydney’s most popular outdoor venues for product launches, conferences and wedding ceremonies.

 In addition to enjoying sensational views, you can find out more about Middle Head’s military significance.
-Walk the Don Goodsir track to the 1801 Forts, built in response to a feared French invasion, or explore the tunnels, sandstone gun pits and infamous Vietnam War-era 'Tiger Cages'.
+Explore the open gun emplacements, built in response to a feared French invasion, and see the unusual V-shaped dry moat at the entrance to Middle Head.

-When you’ve finished exploring the area, you and your guests can relax and enjoy the picturesque area.
-Obelisk Beach and Cobblers Beach are also nearby, and the perfect places to visit if you enjoy nude bathing.
+When you’ve finished exploring the area, you and your guests can relax and enjoy the picturesque surrounds.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/venues/middle-head/local-alerts

 - in Sydney Harbour National Park in the Sydney and surrounds region